Skip to main content

 Written by Jennifer Christie, MBB, Senior Services Manager of Productivity Improvement | Part 2 of a Series on Lean Six Sigma

 Lean Six Sigma offers a breakthrough strategy for solving problems and meeting customers’ needs.
 Most businesses have many project opportunities, but what makes a good project?
 How does project definition contribute toward success?
-Here, we will discuss some strategies for selecting and scoping projects so they are set up to succeed from the beginning.
+Here, we will discuss some strategies for selecting and scoping projects, so they are set up to succeed from the beginning.

 Example Prioritization Matrix: